 - Links to further information on the indicator that has been flagged

-If we see similar traffic from new IP addresses on your network, we will alert you straight away on the same ticket.
-We will also update this ticket with daily summary emails if the suspicious traffic is still being detected.
+If similar traffic from new IP addresses is seen on your network, OxCERT will alert you straight away on the same ticket.
+OxCERT will also update this ticket with daily summary emails if the suspicious traffic is still being detected.
 These daily summary emails will be sent at 06:00(GMT).

 Example alert from our intrusion detection system

-If you receive an alert from our IDS system, it will appear in the format shown in the example below.
-The content will vary depending on the indicator of compromise campaign that is currently running:
+If you receive an email alert from OxCERT's IDS system, it will appear in the format shown in the example below.
+The content will vary depending on the indicator of compromise campaign that is currently running.
+In this example, details are given of the potential cyber threat activity including the timestamp, source, destination and URL, as well as the action that should be taken and who to contact for further support.
+(If you need to receive this example in a different format, please contact email@example.com).

 From: OxCERT <oxcert-NNNNNN@infosec.ox.ac.uk>